ekoontz/menard/doc/move-modification-grammar-to-lexical-rules.md

                       :mod <>}
 ```

-An example of P would be "vier kleine vogels".
+An example of P would be "drie kleine vogels".

 This c is derived via a 'cons-and-terminator' rule: